-16 While Martin considers that the same is valid for the debt-to-GNI ratio it could be the case that, as compared to the GDP the GNI replaces the trade balance for the current account balance, even if the current account balance is more correlated to repayment capacity if it represents a small fraction in relation to the non correlated part of the GDP - as it does in most of the LICs and usually being negative - then the non-correlated trend will dominate.
+&lt;sup>14 Martin considers that the same is valid for the debt-to-GNI ratio.
+This could be the case because as compared to the GDP the GNI replaces the trade balance for the current account balance, even if the current account balance is more correlated to repayment capacity if it represents a small fraction in relation to the non correlated part of the GDP - as it does in most of the LICs and usually being negative - then the non-correlated trend will dominate.